lockwatson-share/MedsheildAI/README.md

 MedShield AI

-Secure, agentic AI-inspired framework for healthcare data
+Secure, agentic AI framework for synthetic healthcare data

-MedShield AI is an open-source framework designed to demonstrate HIPAA and CCPA-compliant agentic AI workflows.
-It enforces policy-as-code, monitors anomalies, and logs all activity using synthetic patient data to simulate real-world healthcare scenarios safely.
+MedShield AI is an open-source, research-grade framework designed to demonstrate HIPAA and CCPA-compliant agentic AI workflows.
+It enforces policy-as-code, monitors anomalies, and logs all activity using synthetic patient data to safely simulate real-world healthcare scenarios.

+Overview

+MedShield AI allows experimentation with semi-autonomous AI agents accessing synthetic medical data while enforcing:

+HIPAA compliant PHI protection

+CCPA Right-to-Delete simulation

+Policy-as-Code governance including session limits and sensitive access toggles

+ML-based anomaly detection for abnormal access patterns

+Logging and auditing of all security events

+Important: No real patient data is used.
+All data is synthetic.

 Features

-HIPAA and CCPA Compliance:
+HIPAA and CCPA Compliance

-- Blocks access to sensitive PHI fields (Name, SSN, Email, Insurance ID)
+Blocks access to sensitive PHI fields such as Name, SSN, Email, Insurance ID

-- Respects CCPA Right-to-Delete flags
+Respects CCPA Right-to-Delete flags

-Policy-as-Code:
+Policy-as-Code

-- Configurable session limits
+Configurable session limits

-- Toggle for allowing sensitive access
+Toggle for allowing sensitive access

-- Logging enforcement
+Logging enforcement

-Session Limits:
+Session Limits

-- Tracks queries per session
+Tracks queries per session

-- Prevents exceeding maximum allowed requests
+Prevents exceeding maximum allowed requests

-Sensitive Data Enforcement:
+Sensitive Data Enforcement

-- Access to PHI is denied automatically according to policy rules
+Access to PHI is denied automatically according to policy rules

-Anomaly Detection:
+Anomaly Detection

-- Isolation Forest detects unusual query patterns or spikes
+Isolation Forest detects unusual query patterns or spikes

-- Triggers alerts on anomalies
+Triggers alerts on anomalies

-Audit Logging:
+Audit Logging

-- Logs all queries, blocked access attempts, and anomalies for compliance purposes
+Logs all queries, blocked access attempts, and anomalies for compliance purposes

-Agentic AI-Inspired:
+Agentic AI-Inspired

-- Semi-autonomous agent that enforces policies and compliance rules without exposing real patient data
+Semi-autonomous agent that enforces policies and compliance rules without exposing real patient data

 What It Currently Does

-- Fully functional policy enforcement and compliance guard for synthetic medical datasets
+Fully functional policy enforcement and compliance guard for synthetic medical datasets

-- Tracks sessions, sensitive access, and audit logs
+Tracks sessions, sensitive access, and audit logs

-- Detects unusual usage patterns using ML-based anomaly detection
+Detects unusual usage patterns using ML-based anomaly detection

-- Uses synthetic patient data only; no real PHI is involved
+Uses synthetic patient data only; no real PHI is involved

 Notes and Limitations

-- The agentic AI is semi-agentic: it can make decisions about allowing or blocking queries, but it does not yet plan multi-step tasks or dynamically adapt policies
+The agentic AI is semi-agentic: it can make decisions about allowing or blocking queries, but does not yet plan multi-step tasks or dynamically adapt policies

-- Anomaly detection is prototype-level; production use requires tuning, retraining, and alert integration
+Anomaly detection is prototype-level; production use requires tuning, retraining, and alert integration

-- Designed as a proof-of-concept and educational tool for safe AI governance in healthcare
+Designed as a proof-of-concept and educational tool for safe AI governance in healthcare

 Quick Start